karlpatrikbergman/vagrant-examples/virtualbox/README.md

 The guest ip adress '10.0.2.15' falls into the address space '10.0.2.0/24'.
 Any packages on the network bound for '10.0.2.15' will be routed directly to the 'eth0' network interface.

-## Run CentOS 7 guest without networking
+## Run CentOS 7 guest WITH networking
 Now we'll try the "private network" feature.
 To configure private network it is suggested to use an ip address from reserved private address space:
 https://www.vagrantup.com/docs/networking/private_network.html